-- Students who take or transfer with MTH 30 or MTH 31 will have fulfilled Required Core B and will reduce free elective credits by one. - This requirement is satisfied if a student takes a 4-credit STEM variant course in Required Area C or Flexible Core E. - Choose from any ENG course above ENG 16 with the exception of ENG 223. - Choose from GEO, PHL or any HIS course other than HIS 20.
+- 1 Students who take or transfer with MTH 30 or MTH 31 will have fulfilled Required Core B and will reduce free elective credits by one. - 2 This requirement is satisfied if a student takes a 4-credit STEM variant course in Required Area C or Flexible Core E. - 3 Choose any ENG course from ENG 120-199. - 4 Choose from GEO, PHL or any HIS course other than HIS 20.